fdelorenzi/whatsapp-forensic-exporter/README.md

 ## Whatsapp Web Takeout

-Certainly!
-Here's an improved version of the paragraph about WhatsApp Web takeout:

----

-## WhatsApp Web Takeout

 To export chat data from WhatsApp Web, you can use the forensic tool [ZAPiXWEB](https://github.com/kraftdenker/ZAPiXWEB) to generate a takeout of your desired chat conversations.
 After obtaining the exported data, locate the JSON file corresponding to the chat you wish to extract (e.g., `Chat 15556662211@c.us.json`).